 The bike-sharing program is one of the largest in North America, with over 4,000 bikes and 400 stations.
 Montreal also closes several streets to cars every Sunday so that cyclists and pedestrians can enjoy the day without worrying about traffic.

 Most citizens are respectful of cyclists.
 However, drivers can be impatient.
 The downtown area is usually busy, so off-peak hours are the best to cycle.
 Maintain speed limits of 30km/h on the road and 15km/h on residential streets.

 Montreal is also one of the few North American cities where you’ll see an emphasis on bicycling for nightlife participation.
 You can take your bike on the metro, and several establishments have bike parking.

 The best bikes to use in Montreal are hybrid bikes or mountain bikes.
-Things are strong in this city when all you see along a block are cargo bikes.
+Things become a lot more fun in this city when cargo bikes are all you see along a block.
 Montreal is the place if you’re looking for a place with European flair, with plenty of hills to climb.

 Tokyo is the world’s biggest city and a bicycle-friendly city!
 The city is densely populated and offers a great public transportation system.
 Cycling is a great way to get around, especially if you want to explore the city’s more residential areas.